Message from the CFO

 (3)Shareholder Returns Policy

 Our basic policy for shareholder returns is to maintain stable dividends.
-While emphasizing the continuity and stability of dividends, we carefully consider the amount of dividends, comprehensively weigh issues such as appropriate levels of retained cash for investments for growth, maintaining a solid financial standing, and achieving the optimal capital structure.
-As a core tenet of our financial strategy, we have continued to issue stable dividends during the Third Medium-Term Management Plan period, despite short-term fluctuations in performance.
-Moving forward, we will consider further shareholder returns depending on circumstances, which include the outlook of investments for growth targeting increased profit under subsequent medium-term management plans, and the group’s overall financial situation.
+While emphasizing the continuity and stability of dividends, we carefully consider the amount of dividends, comprehensively weigh issues such as appropriate levels of retained cash for investments for growth, maintain a solid financial standing, and achieve the optimal capital structure.

 Executive Director, CFO